greg-js/arch-wiki-md-repo/wiki/_content/english/Apple Keyboard.md

 ```

-Don't forget to add this file to FILES in [mkinitcpio.conf](/index.php/Mkinitcpio.conf "Mkinitcpio.conf"), otherwise it will not work.
+Don't forget to add this file to FILES in [mkinitcpio.conf](/index.php/Mkinitcpio.conf "Mkinitcpio.conf") or rebuild the initial ramdisk, otherwise it will not work.

 ### If the above doesn't work for your wireless keyboard